nus-cs2103-AY2021S2/ip/docs/README.md

 ### 6. `delete` - Delete a task

-Deletes the task with the given task number from
+Deletes the task with the given (1 or more) task numbers from Duke.
-Duke.

 **Example of usage**:

-`delete (task number)`
+`delete (task number) ([optional] task number) ...`

 **Expected outcome**:

-Duke responses to confirm that the task has been deleted successfully.
+Duke responses to confirm that the tasks with the task numbers that you have entered have been deleted successfully.

 ```
 Noted.
 I've removed this task: